hello-robot/stretch_tutorials/ros2/perception.md

 The Stretch robot is equipped with the [Intel RealSense D435i camera](https://www.intelrealsense.com/depth-camera-d435i/), an essential component that allows the robot to measure and analyze the world around it.
 In this tutorial, we are going to showcase how to visualize the various topics published by the camera.

-Begin by running the stretch `driver.launch` file.
+Begin by running the stretch `driver.launch.py` file.

 ```{.bash .shell-prompt}
 ros2 launch stretch_core stretch_driver.launch.py